 Are you truly an effective manager if you do not take action towards correcting an issue brought to your attention?
 The answer is honestly, no. If someone trusts you enough to share a concern with you, it is your responsibility to do what is within your power to investigate the matter and determine an appropriate action.
 Silence, on your part, concerning issues such as harassment, may result in you being an accessory to the individual responsible for harassment and increase risk to the company.

 Synergistx and Blue EQ™ is the solution for creating psychological safety within the workplace.
-Visit our page to learn more.
+Visit our EQ page to learn more.